Polar Bear Facts

 Biology and Ecology

-The may also hunt for beluga whales or narwhales, but this is far less common than their primary target of ringed seals.
-Large groups of bears have been observed feeding on whale carcasses which wash up on the shore in the summer, providing valuable nutrition at a time in which food can be scare.
+Polar bears may also hunt for beluga whales or narwhales, but this is far less common than their primary target of ringed seals.
+Large groups of bears have been observed feeding on whale carcasses which wash up on the shore in the summer, providing valuable nutrition at a time in which food can be scarce.

 Polar bears breed in the Spring.
 Males use their strong sense of smell to seek out females, often following the scent left behind by their foot prints in the snow.
 Male and female polar bears will stay together for a couple of weeks, in which time they will breed multiple times.
 Following this, the bears will part and the male will have no part in raising the cubs.